JasonLAGOUTE/exam-algebra/croate/histoire&geo/histoire.md

 Mediterranean temperament
 - DUBROVNIK – the only independent state

-#### Ottoman invasionsOttoman attacks on Croatian lands began after the fall of Bosnia in 1463.
+#### Ottoman invasions Ottoman attacks on Croatian lands began after the fall of Bosnia in 1463.

 - Vienna – the main target
 - As the Ottomans launched expansion further into Europe, Croatian lands became a place of permanent warfare.